 The Company has also built and continues to develop, protect, and refine a substantial Intellectual Property (IP) platform through its execution and delivery of breakthrough food and beverage products that reflect this IP.
-The Company has engaged a third-party IP valuation company to provide both an overall valuation of the Company's IP along with a a ranked IP Score that reflects, among other attributes, the quality and protectability of its IP.
-The Company expects to receive the results of this valuation in September 2023 and will share these through a press release and webinar.
+The Company engaged a third-party IP valuation company, Metis Partners, to provide both an overall valuation of the Company's IP along with a ranked IP Score that reflects the quality and protectability of its IP.
+In this independent third-party review, Planting Hope's IP portfolio was valued at more than \$50 Million USD, and Planting Hope's IP Score ranked it at #32 overall across the top 100 companies tracked on the Metis Partners Global IP100 Index.

-The Company's products are currently distributed in more than 15,000 Grocery Retail doors and 70,000 Total Distribution Points ("TDP") across retailers in the United States, and in late 2022 the Company started to add retail distribution in Canada with the introduction of Canadian-compliant bilingual packaging for top items in the Hope and Sesame®, RightRice®, and MozaicsTM brands.
+The Company's products are currently distributed in more than 15,000 Grocery Retail doors and 70,000 Total Distribution Points ("TDP") in retailers in the United States.
 Products are also widely distributed through ecommerce channels and alternative channels like QVC (home shopping).